Beaver Valley. Photo Credit: Martin Lortz/Visit Grey

 In 2018, the Great Lakes Waterfront Trail was extended from Grand Bend, through Bruce County, across Manitoulin Island to Espanola and from Tobermory east to Collingwood.
 The Lake Huron North Channel route from Sault Ste.
 Marie to Sudbury opened in 2018.
 Both segments form part of the proposed Georgian Bay Cycling Route.

 • Grey County Cycling Routes.
-2020.
+2024.
 Map.
 Grey County Tourism.
-This map, new in 2018 details Cycle Map cover 2018 Grey County16 of the most popular and commonly used cycling routes in Grey County, with options for easy to difficult rides between 20 and 160 km.
+This map details 13 of the most popular and commonly used cycling routes in Grey County, plus recreational trails and mountain biking, with options for easy to difficult rides between 20 and 160 km.
 Trail riding and mountian bike information also available.

-• Official Grey Bruce Visitor Maps.
-The brand new 2018-19 Grey County Official Map highlights the County’s natural features, attractions and roadways.
+• Official Grey County Map.
+The Grey County Official Map highlights the County’s natural features, attractions and roadways.

 • Town of Blue Mountains Trails NetworkMap.
 Showing a variety of trails, bike lanes, park facilities and green spaces.